microsoft/onnxruntime/docs/performance/tune-performance.md

 Whenever the session is set with a positive value, OnnxRuntime thread pool will parallelize internal tasks with a decreasing granularity.

-Let's assume there is a function expected to run N number of times by the thread pool.
-With the dynamic cost model enabled, each thread in the pool will claim the total number of threads whenever it is ready to run given in the **formula** in the Python code given here.
+Let's assume that there is a function expected to run 'N' number of times by the thread pool.
+With the 'dynamic cost model' enabled, each thread in the pool will claim the total number of threads whenever it is ready to run.

+Here is the Python code for the threads.

 ```python
 residual_of_N / (dynamic_block_base * num_of_threads)
 ```

-Over a period of time, threads in the pool are likely to be load balanced, thereby reducing the latency variance.

-The 'dynamic cost model' ORT setting may also be suitable for models when threads are more likely be preempted.
-As per our tests, the best configuration for dynamic_block_base is 4, which lowers the variance while maintaining optimal performance.
+Over a period, threads in the pool are likely to be load balanced, thereby reducing the latency variance.
+The ORT 'dynamic cost model' setting may also be suitable for models when threads are more likely be preempted.
+As per our tests, the best configuration for 'dynamic_block_base' is 4, which lowers the variance while maintaining optimal performance.

 <p><a href="#" id="back-to-top">Back to top</a></p>